 - State-issued driver's license, or

 - State-issued identification card, or

 - US Passport, or

 - US Military Identification Card.

 Taking the Examination

-The Certification examination will be administered in two, 3.5-hour sessions during the published testing window, inclusive.
+The American Board of Pain Medicine MOC® examination will be administered in one, 3.5-hour session during the published testing windows, inclusive.